jaafaris/LLMSmartGridTCDR/README.md

 - **Labels:**
   - `0` → Fault
   - `1` → Attack
-- **Format in this repository:** Each sample is converted into a **textual description** of current values for each channel, suitable for DistilBERT tokenization.
+- **Data Format for LLM:** Each sample is converted into a **textual description** of current values for each channel, suitable for DistilBERT tokenization.

 Example (shortened):
    - Transformer Differential Relay's current measurement vector of phase A in transformer input side: [0.12 0.15 ...]
 Transformer Differential Relay's current measurement vector of phase B ...

-> **Note:** This dataset represents only the clean case study without noise or delay.

 ## Approach
 The classification pipeline follows these steps: